 2. Check out your local museum

 Many museums around the UK are free and offer lots of free holiday activities for kids.
-There are great experiments for kids at the Museum of Science and Industry in Manchester, and a range of magical workshops screenings on offer at the Museum of Childhood in London.
+There are great experiments for kids at the Museum of Science and Industry in Manchester, and a range of fun expositions at the Museum of Childhood in London.

 4. Do something creative indoors

 For literally hours of fun paint a kid’s bedroom wall with chalkboard paint let it dry and then let them go wild drawing to their hearts content.
-Or make a kids den with blankets, cushions, tables and chairs.
-Or have a themed day say pirates or monsters, robots or princesses.
-Stay in role for the whole day and create games and activities around your theme.
+Make a den with blankets, cushions, tables and chairs or hard boil some eggs and let your kids paint them.
+You can then roll them down hills and see’s whose goes the furthest without breaking!